athawe/AT-Enmity-Cycle/Pathfinder 2E/CompendiumDirectoryPF2e/Bestiaries/Monster Core/Arbiter.md

     desc: "DC 17, attack +9; __4th __  _[[Spells/Read Omens|Read Omens]]_; __1st __  _[[Spells/Command|Command]]_, _[[Spells/Mending|Mending (x3)]]_, _[[Spells/Sanctuary|Sanctuary]]_"

   - name: "Electrical Burst"
-    desc: "`pf2:2` (divine,electricity) The arbiter releases an electrical burst from its body that deals 3d6 electricity damage to all creatures in a 10-foot emanation, with a DC 17 Reflex check save.
-The arbiter is then [[Conditions/Stunned 1|Stunned]] for 24 hours."
+    desc: "`pf2:2` (divine,electricity) The arbiter releases an electrical burst from its body that deals 3d6 electricity damage to all creatures in a @Template[emanation|distance:10], with a DC 17 Reflex check save.
+The arbiter is then [[Conditions/Stunned|Stunned]] for 24 hours."

 ```